Parque Tangamanga: Parque Tangamanga II

 Parque Tangamanga II is located in the north of the city.

 Facilities

 Canal 9

-Since 2002 the local channel 9 is in the park.
+A local television station, Canal 9, has been located in the park since 2002.

 Autódromo San Luis 400

-The Autódromo is a permanent circuit.
-The raceway is located in the old airport runway.
+The Autódromo is a permanent motor racing circuit located on the old airport runway.
 The track is 2,300 km long.
-The track was venue for many national categories like Desafío Corona, Copa Pirelli, LATAM Challenge Series, Super Copa Telcel, CARreras.
+It has been the venue for many national racing events, including Desafío Corona, Copa Pirelli, LATAM Challenge Series, Super Copa Telcel and CARreras.